Effects of Smoking While Pregnant

 If a baby is born prematurely, they will often need to be hospitalized for days or even months so that doctors and nurses can safely monitor their progress.

 The harmful effects of prenatal exposure to smoking are not limited to childhood.
 Negative effects can last throughout a child’s lifetime.
-Studies have found that children who are exposed to tobacco smoke in utero have significantly higher odds of having a learning disability later on 10.
+Studies have found that children who are exposed to tobacco in utero have significantly higher odds of having a learning disability later on 10.
 Children born to mothers who smoked a pack or more a day during pregnancy are also significantly more likely to be smokers themselves when they grow up 11.

 Electronic cigarettes (also referred to as e-cigarettes) are hand-held battery-operated devices that people use to smoke a liquid that is made of nicotine, flavoring, and other chemicals.
 The battery in the device heats the liquid nicotine to create an aerosol that the smoker then inhales 12.